rieckpil/progmot/content/post/writing-a-book-remotely.md

 Björn and me who were participating in this meeting raised our hands.
 We've never met each other before.
 And partially knew each other from reading our blogs.

-We organized a seperate meeting to discuss more details and to get to know each other.
+We organized a separate meeting to discuss more details and to get to know each other.

 ## How it started

 In our first meetings we first got to know each other better.
-We first wanted to ensure our expecations for this project align.
-While we were all three working fulltime for clients/an employer, we set the common understanding that this will be a fun sideproject.
+We first wanted to ensure our expectations for this project align.
+While we were all three working full-time for clients/an employer, we set the common understanding that this will be a fun side project.

 In the first meetings that we organized bi-weekly we were first getting to know each other better.
 This included the current experience with AWS and what our plans with this project would be.

 We then met constantly every two weeks and

+As a first step, we wanted to develop a small proof of concept application to explore which areas we can write about.
+We wanted our readers complete the journey from only a bit about AWS to having a automated CI/CD pipeline that deploys their application to production.

+For the tech-stack we picked what we felt most comfortable with: Java and Spring Boot with Spring Cloud AWS.

+Besides educating the reader about this topic, we also had a big self-interest as we were all using AWS almost on a daily basis and wanted to get to know it in more detail.
+Every one of us had stories and best practices for various AWS services to share that the other co-authors could learn from.
+Win-win!

+We opened a new AWS account for this project, created three IAM users for us and a GitHub organization called to organize ourselves.

 We started with the project name `aws101`.
 However, was this was clearly violating trademarks of AWS, we had to find another name.
 As the book is all about getting ready for the cloud and effectively deploy applications to production in the cloud, the symbol of a starting rocket seemed natural.

+After some brainstorming for possible names, we ended up with: `Stratospheric`.

 We ordered two design examples for the logo on Fiverr and picked the best:

 INSERT LOGO HERE

+## How We Continued

+After developing a the proof of concept application and having automated everything with CloudFormation, we were sure that we have enough to show and committed to writing the book.

 While the AWS CDK was getting more and more traction in the meantime, we decided to rework the infrastructure setup and use the CDK instead of CloudFormation templates.

-Stratospheric

 Not much in-depth content for this complex domain.
 We all had some experience with AWS but there were clearly parts that we're not understanding in detail